 Method Overloading in Java

-If a class have multiple methods by same name but different parameters, it is known as Method Overloading.
+If a class has multiple methods having same name but different in parameters, it is known as Method Overloading.

 If we have to perform only one operation, having same name of the methods increases the readability of the program.